alexandercoulter/fastfrechet/paper.md

 *Fréchet regression*.
 Using this general framework, @tucker_variable_2023 proposed a variable selection method, extending @wu_cant_2021.

-As the solution to the Fréchet regression problem is specific to the metric space, the initial variable selection implementation employs a coordinate descent algorithm which favors generality at the expense of prohibitively slow computation time. @coulter_fast_2024 developed fast algorithm to solve the variable selection problem for the specific setting of univariate distributions equipped with the 2-Wasserstein metric (*2-Wasserstein space*). `fastfrechet` implements this new variable selection solver, along with a customized dual
+The solution to the Fréchet regression problem is specific to the metric space.
+As such, the original variable selection implementation employs a coordinate descent algorithm which favors generality with the cost of prohibitively slow computation time. @coulter_fast_2024 developed a fast algorithm to solve the variable selection problem for the specific setting of univariate distributions equipped with the 2-Wasserstein metric (*2-Wasserstein space*). `fastfrechet` implements this new variable selection solver, along with a customized dual